paveloom-d/dev/README.md

 }
 ```

-To build the image in the root directory (where Dockerfile is located) run the following:
+To build the image run the following in the root directory (where Dockerfile is located):

 ```bash
 docker build -t image --squash .
 ```

-If you want to develop docker containers inside the container, it is recommended to bind-mount Docker socket when running it, as follows:
+If you want to develop docker containers inside the container, it is recommended to bind-mount Docker socket when running it as follows:

 ```bash
 docker run -v /var/run/docker.sock:/var/run/docker.sock --name container -t -d image